The Polk Command Bar is a fantastic sounding device. It listens well, too, making it a genuinely useful smart assistant in your lounge.

 Why buy the Polk Command Bar?

-If you have a smart home system and want to take full advantage of it from the lounge then the Polk Command Bar offers you something beyond the average soundbar.
+If you have a smart home system and want to take full advantage of it then the Polk Command Bar offers you something beyond the average soundbar.
 In addition, if you want excellent quality sound with varying modes for movies, sports and music then the Command Bar is a perfect way to enhance your home setup.